DaxLynch/cNeuralNet/README.md

 ## Introduction

 This project is a simple digit classifier for the MNIST dataset implemented in C. The primary goal is to revisit and reinforce the understanding of the backpropagation algorithm by implementing a neural network from scratch.
-In doing so I had to make a c matrix library, which I used as an opportunity to make optimized multithreaded matrix algorithms, utilizing either openMP, pthreads, or CUDA.
+In doing so I had to make a c matrix library, which I used as an opportunity to learn about optimized multithreaded matrix algorithms, utilizing either openMP, pthreads, or CUDA.

 ### Key Objectives